nyu-pl-fa18/class07/README.md

 ```

 Having tuples and lists as types that are built into the language is
 just a matter of convenience.
-One could equally treat them as
+One could just as well implement lists
-user-defined types that are implemented in a library.
-Here, is a
+and tuples as user-defined types in a library.
+Here, is a user-defined
-user-defined version of the type `'a list`:
+version of the type `'a list`:

 ```ocaml
 type 'a mylist =